 Google-searching “career assessments” will net you a wide variety of options; some free, some fee-based.
-Here at the CCPD we recommend three options available to current students and alumni, free of charge.
+Here at the CCPD we recommend four options available to current students and alumni, free of charge.

 Do you have the opportunity to do what you do best every day?